semilimes/semilimes_mcu_sdk/README.md

 With Semilimes, you can interact with devices using standard text messages or through specialized forms and widgets, such as switch buttons, sliders, map pickers, and more.
 Devices, like other users, can join channels, participate in group chats, engage in peer-to-peer conversations, and can be shared with other users, groups, or even made public.
 Semilimes offers endless possibilities for connecting your devices or software, creating a mixed network of people and devices.
 Semilimes is a social network for both humans and machines.

 ## ✨ What this sdk is about
 The Semilimes SDK is a C++ library designed to connect a variety of microcontrollers to the Semilimes advanced messaging service.
 This SDK is optimized for use with the Arduino IDE but, due to its lack of external dependencies, it can also be used in other environments.
-The SDK is particularly notable for not utilizing dynamic memory allocation, which means character arrays must be predefined by the user, and the SDK accesses them through pointers.

 The SDK allows developers to create JSON messages that conform to the OpenAPI structure used by Semilimes APIs.
 All relevant information about the Semilimes APIs can be found at the following link​ : https://www.semilimes.com/developers/